 Calculated from travelers like you

-The average price paid for one person for accommodation in Tallahassee is $89.
-For two people sharing a typical double-occupancy hotel room, the average price paid for a hotel room in Tallahassee is $178.
-This cost is from the reported spending of actual travelers.
+The average price paid in Tallahassee for two people for a typical double-occupancy hotel room is $178.
+For one person sharing a room, the average price paid for a hotel room is $89 per night.
+These costs are from the reported spending of actual travelers.

 Looking for a hotel in Tallahassee?
 Prices vary by location, date, season, and the level of luxury.
 See below for options.